| Title: | Efficient Plotting of Large-Sized Data |

 plotly_datahandler$plotly_data_to_df(plotly_data, use_datatable = TRUE)

-The list whose elements are named list representing plotly
+The list whose elements are named list representing plotly traces.

-All elements must have elements named type
+All elements must have elements named type.

-, of which key column is x
+in a data.table, of which key column is x.

-By default, TRUE
+By default, TRUE.

 clone()